mpearon/wings/gettingStarted.md

 	- I want to be able to deal with poor weather
 		- This will require a Private Pilot Certification *and* an Instrument Rating (IR)

-> **Note**: *My instructor **highly** recommended earning an Instrument Rating - even if I was fairly certain I would only fly on perfect days.
+> **Note:** *My instructor **highly** recommended earning an Instrument Rating - even if I was fairly certain I would only fly on perfect days.
 Freak weather happens (especially here in the Midwest), so he wanted me to be able to deal with it - and I completely agreed with him.*

 ## Choose your Instructor
 Your choice of a Certified Flight Instructor (CFI) is important and you may need to "interview" more than one before you find the right fit.